 While studying at the Boston Conservatory, she was a member of the New England Philharmonic and performed with the Brookline Symphony Orchestra.
 She performed for the "Times Two Series," a new music initiative based in Boston.
 She performed in John Luther Adams' piece Inuksuit, a percussion piece written for the outdoors at the Tippett Rise Music Festival, Bravo!
 Vail Music Festival, and Aspen Music Festival.
-She premiered works by Ryan Fossier, David Vess, and is currently collaborating with Ian A. Cook and Michael Betz on works for keyboard percussion.
+She has commissioned and/or premiered works for marimba by local composers such as Asako Hirabayashi, Michael Maiorana, Ian A Cook, Elwyn A Fraser Jr., Jonathan Posthuma, and others.

 Isomura’s diverse musical background began with classical piano with Jean Krinke and percussion with Robert Adney.
 She continued her percussion and marimba studies with David Hagedorn, and drumset with Phil Hey at St. Olaf College, where she received her B.M. in Percussion Performance with Distinction in 2011.
 She was a featured performer for the St. Olaf Orchestra Senior Soloists Concert (2011), Masterworks Festival Honors Recital (2010), and the MacPhail Center of Arts Concerto and Aria Competition (2007).
 She completed her M.M. in Percussion Performance at The Boston Conservatory under the tutelage of Keith Aleo, Doug Perkins, Samuel Z Solomon, and Nancy Zeltsman.

 Photo by Yeeling Photography